TaharAmine/icmp-exfil/README.md

 # icmp-exfil
-transfer data over ICMP using ping -p
+Transfer data over ICMP using ping -p

+This is currently very rough.